littleadam/WorkingCodes/README.md

 # WorkingCodes
-collection of All working codes from Adam's funlab
+collection of All working codes from Adam's funlab that are tested frequently